sdevgroup/project-main/README.md

 Hunger Games: May the Odds Be Ever in Your Favor

 ##### Description:
-A real-time multiplayer role playing game (MMORPG), with basic game mechanics.
+A real-time multiplayer survival game, with basic game mechanics.

 ##### Vision Statement:
 In order to provide a source of entertainment that is available to individuals